morgan/kohana-dataflow/README.md

-# Dataflow
+# Dataflow Module

-Translate data from one encoded format to another.
+Translate data from one serialized format to another.

 ## Getting Started